LordButley/itspuppytime/README.md

 - Hero image - Large image with two puppies sitting centrally is used to give users an immediate feeling of happiness and also show instantly what the website is about.
 The colour identity of the website is established between the header and the hero photo.

 - Page summary tiles - Tiles were used to represent each different page.
 These tiles contained an image, the section title and a short summary of what will be found on that page.
+Each tile contains a button to take you to the relevant page.
 - Contact tile - A smaller tile was chosen without an image as it is not the main purpose behind people visiting the website and so should not be the focus.
 This is in keeping with web norms.
+The tile has a button to take you to the contact us page.

 ### Preparation / Arrival Day / Next Steps